jr101dallas/jr101dallas.github.io/breadcrumbs/index.md

 * TODO: Fiddle with layout for posts not showing author
 * TODO: Figure out spelling and grammar checking, I'm honest enough to know I need it and vain enough to want to look good, professional, call it professional
 * TODO: Post template is doubled up for the page title, triple if the page title and the first header are the same
+* TODO: add dates to the Posts page
+* TODO: link up the main navbar from the User Pages to get the same feel and features in the project pages

 ## Journey Changelog
 How I got [here](/breadcrumbs/journey.html).